wborgmeyer/acceler/CodeBook.md

 traindata.file - The set of data that was collected to train the algorithms

 trainlabels.file - The activities that were being performed as part of the training

+trainsubjects.file - A unique number identifying the identifyiing the individual training subjects

 testdata.file - The test data set that was used to verify the algorithms

 testlabels.file - The activities that were being performed as part of the testing

+testsubjects.file - A unique number identifying the identifyiing the individual test subjects

 ## Data Transformations